 All you need to perform this magic is to:

-- Sign up to SwiftKey Cloud (accessed by opening the app from your device and tapping ‘My Profile’).
+- Create a SwiftKey Account (accessed by opening the app from your device and tapping ‘Account’).

 - Tap ‘Personalization’ and choose which channels you’d like SwiftKey to learn from, like your Facebook or Twitter accounts (you can come back at any time and do this again).